MaheshKhatri1960/Microsoft_Udacity_Capstone_Project/README.md

 ![Figure  - AutoML Run - Powerful Analysis of Input Dataset via Data Guardrails ](http://www.kaytek.co.in/images/msudp3/1B10_MK_MSUD_Azure_ML_Scholarship_Capstone_Project_AutoML_Run_Data_Guardrails.png)

 AutoML Run - Powerful Analysis of Input Dataset via Data Guardrails

+4 - <b> ONNX Standards Model Deployment </b> - This is something that should be tried out in the future to help create an AI model which comlpies to a cross platform ONNX standard and helps increase the life of the model.

 ## Screen Recording
 *TODO* Provide a <a href="https://youtu.be/LekDuPgowe0">link</a> to a screen recording of the project in action.
 Remember that the screencast should demonstrate: